tomsoftware/VI-Explorer/README.md

 VI-Explorer
 ===========
-(not stable but working :-) )

-This version should be/is compatible with Labview VI-Fileformat from 5.0 up to Labview 2015
+This is a low-level LabView VI Fileformat reader.This version should be/is compatible with VI file format from 5.0 up to Labview 2015

 see example code: "_example_.php"